THIS PROJECT IS COMPLETE. WEBSITE IS FOR REFERENCE ONLY.

 Welcome to the construction website for the WIS 116 (Main St.) reconstruction and Wolf River Bridge replacement in downtown Winneconne, Wisconsin.
-Project details, scope, schedule, traffic impacts, detour routes, temporary business signing and information for businesses/property owners in the work zone can be found on this project website.
+Project details, scope, schedule, traffic impacts, detour routes, construction photos, and temporary business signing and information for businesses/property owners in the work zone can be found on this project website.

 Note: This website is for WIS 116 construction details only.
 For information regarding past project design, need and purpose, public involvement and the environmental study, please see the WIS 116 Design/Study website at http://wisconsindot.gov/Pages/projects/by-region/ne/wis116/default.aspx